 As with many families, mine has a long history of addiction.
 Though, I did not realize this until I was older.
 Didn’t everyone’s dad pick them up with a styrofoam cooler full of beer in his back seat?
 Wasn’t binge eating a bag of Cheetos in front of the TV how everyone’s mom spent their Sundays?
 The things that were “normal” to me as a kid were not necessarily healthy.

-I have spent most of my adult life trying to “save” my big sister from alcoholism, and it was easy to feel healthy and in control by comparison.
-But, now that she is sober, there is no one to focus on but myself.
-As the addicts in my life get sober, pass away, or go their separate ways, I am left with only my habits.
+I have spent most of my adult life trying to “save” loved ones from alcoholism, and it was easy to feel healthy and in control by comparison.
+But, now that I have given up trying change people or they have gotten sober themselves, there is no one to focus on but myself.
+I am left with only my habits.
 And, I’m honestly not sure how I didn’t see them before!

 My issues with food started when I was young and couldn’t gain weight no matter how hard I tried.
 I would often eat an entire box of Keebler Soft Batch chocolate chip cookies in one sitting, and drink shakes containing creatine (a bulking supplement that bodybuilders use) with several thousand calories per serving.
 For lunch in high school, I’d go to Subway and eat a footlong sub with 2 cookies, a bag of chips, and a soda.
 At the age of 15, I got my first real job as a hostess at a restaurant in Scottsdale.
 Most nights I would order a pizza for dinner and a double fudge brownie sundae with ice cream, nuts, whipped cream, caramel and hot fudge for dessert.